pete6184/Py_Me_Up_Charlie/README.md

 - The assignment started with importing csv files.
 I was then introduced to 'for' and 'if' loops and iterating through data to store values into lists.
 After finding and storing the necessary data, I ran mathematical functions and statistical analysis on the data.
 Lastly, I exported the data into a text file.

+## Background

+In this homework assignment, I used the concepts to complete the **two** Python Challenges, PyBank and PyPoll.

+Both of these challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.

 **PyBank**

 In this challenge, we setup a script to analyze the financial records of a company.